-Sadly, legislation in nine states currently discriminates against dogs seized in dogfighting cases, stigmatizing them as damaged and unadoptable and denying them an opportunity to prove otherwise.
+Sadly, legislation in seven states currently discriminates against dogs seized in dogfighting cases, stigmatizing them as damaged and unadoptable and denying them an opportunity to prove otherwise.

 States with discriminatory legislation against canines from dog fighting busts

 Below is a list of those states with a summary of their laws regarding dogs seized in dogfighting cases.
 Best Friends’ advocacy team is hard at work in an effort to repeal these laws and replace them with legislation that treats every animal as an individual.
 Since 2011, Best Friends has worked with seven other states (Delaware, California, Florida, Rhode Island, Wisconsin, Massachusetts and New Jersey) to successfully repeal outdated legislation regarding dogs seized in fighting cases.

 Join our Legislative Action Center today to help give these dogs the second chance they deserve.